Annual PwC, ULI Report Unveils Top Markets and Real Estate Industry Trends to Watch

 Growing interest in alternatives

-Although industrial regained the top spot as the highest-rated core property type in this year’s survey, there is clearly a stronger appetite for alternative property types and niche strategies.
-Two sectors that stand out are data centers and seniors housing.
-Data centers is the only property sector in the 2025 report that achieved a rating greater than 4 on a scale of one to five.
-Demand for data centers has exploded along with AI and cloud computing, among other drivers.
+Although industrial regained the top spot as the highest-rated core property type in this year’s survey, a stronger appetite for alternative property types and niche strategies is clearly evident.
+Two subsectors that stand out are data centers and senior housing.
+Data centers constitute the only property sector in the 2025 report that achieved a rating greater than four on a scale of one to five.
+Demand for data centers has exploded, along with AI and cloud computing, among other drivers.

 The aging baby boomer population is driving demand for senior housing and creating bigger ripple effects in the economy and other sectors of commercial real estate.
-By 2030 all baby boomers are going to be 65-plus and one in five Americans are going to be at retirement age.
-The growing aging population will shift migration patterns, consumer spending and demand for healthcare and senior housing.
+By 2030, all baby boomers are going to be 65-plus, and one in five Americans will be at retirement age.
+The growing aging population will shift migration patterns, consumer spending, and demand for health care and senior housing.

-The challenge and opportunity are that seniors are outpacing the needed unit supply growth for senior housing, notes Chuck DiRocco, director of real estate research at PwC.
+The challenge and the opportunity are that seniors are outpacing the needed unit supply growth for senior housing, notes Chuck DiRocco, director of real estate research at PwC.
 “It seems simple for investors—here’s an opportunity, here’s a gap.
-But it’s really not that simple,” says DiRocco.
-The growing middle market of 65+ adult households are going to have limited household income, rising health care costs, insufficient funds to pay for any assisted living, and they’re going to live longer.
+But it’s really not that simple,” DiRocco says.
+The growing middle market of 65-plus adult households is going to have limited household income, rising health care costs, and insufficient funds to pay for any assisted living, plus they’re going to live longer.
 “So, there are opportunities here, but we have to look at this middle market pricing point,” he says.

 Affordable housing remains one of the largest social issues in every city around the country, and addressing shortages is top-of-mind for investors.
 “I wouldn’t say we’re on our way to solving it, but we’re making headway.
-There’s a lot of capital interested in investing in housing from luxury down to more affordable housing,” says Byrne.
-Panelists agreed that regulatory risks remain a big challenge as they are discouraging private capital from investing in housing.
+There’s a lot of capital interested in investing in housing from luxury down to more affordable housing,” Byrne says.
+Panelists agreed that regulatory risks remain a big challenge, as they are discouraging private capital from investing in housing.

 A big question that continues to hang over the office sector is what to do with obsolete, older buildings.
 Similar to what played out in retail, tenants are gravitating to higher-quality assets.
-But whereas owners could reimagine and redevelop retail, converting office buildings is more difficult.
-“The truth is, not every office building is distressed, but those that are going to struggle for quite a while regardless of what urban metro you’re talking about,” says Hessam Nadji, president and CEO of Marcus & Millichap.
+Whereas owners could reimagine and redevelop retail, though, converting office buildings is more difficult.
+“The truth is, not every office building is distressed, but [ones] that are [will] struggle for quite a while, regardless of what urban metro you’re talking about,” says Hessam Nadji, president and CEO of Marcus & Millichap.

 Supply issues shake-up Top Markets list